magical tools

 My work with Planetary Pentacles

 I recently acquired two planetary pentacles, The Second Pentacle of Jupiter and The Second Pentacle of Mercury from Alison Chicosky, of Practical Occult.
-I acquired because I was curious about how I could apply them to my own ongoing with planetary magic, as well as for other purposes and so far I’ve been very pleased with the pentacles.
+I acquired them because I was curious about how I could apply them to my own ongoing work with planetary magic, as well as for other purposes and so far I’ve been very pleased with the pentacles.
 I want to share here how I’ve applied them to my magical work, but I also recommend and vouch for Alison’s work.

 When I first got these pentacles, I spent a few days just working with them.
 I kept them on my person during the day and put them under my pillow at night.
 I had vivid dreams the first couple nights, where the spirits of the pentacles came and instructed me in the basics of how to activate and work with them.
 During the day I’d touch them and soak in the experience, not just of the metal, but also of the planetary powers the pentacles represent.